devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

     V               V                     V                V customers -> Select(products > 10) -> Project(name) -> Aggregate(name)
 ```
+TODO: Show example of push query evaluation from DuckDB

 The model of execution used as a baseline throughout this paper is the [morsel driven](https://db.in.tum.de/~leis/papers/morsels.pdf) execution model.